harvester/docs/docs/advanced/settings.md

 :::caution

 If you configure `httpProxy` and `httpsProxy`, you must also put Harvester node's CIDR into `noProxy`, otherwise the Harvester cluster will be broken.
+If you also configure `cluster-registration-url`, you usually need to add the host of `cluster-registration-url` to `noProxy` as well, otherwise you cannot access the Harvester cluster from Rancher.

 :::